Standardisation and expansion of data profiles

 Current working focuses

 The primary result of the sub-project is the preparation of a paper on a standard to be developed within the ARENA2036 IIWH.
-The aim is to standardise data profiles for digital component and wire harness descriptions based on the standard data formats KBL (cable harness list) and VEC (vehicle electric container).
+The aim is to standardise data profiles for digital component and wire harness descriptions based on the standard data formats KBL and VEC.

 The background is that the aforementioned standard data formats tend to avoid imposing strict minimum requirements.
 This applies in particular to the VEC data format, which, in contrast to KBL, is explicitly not solely focused on the application case of wire harness mapping, but is also intended to serve an indefinite number of other conceivable usage scenarios.
 However, if the goal of checking compliance with design guidelines on the basis of digital data is to be achieved, dedicated requirements for the content and scope of the digital product description have to be met.
 The data profiles are designed to make this transparent.